Honduras: National symbols

 The flag of Honduras is composed of three equal horizontal stripes.
 The blue upper and lower stripes represent the Pacific Ocean and the Caribbean Sea.
 The central stripe is white.
 It contains five blue stars representing the five states of the Central American Union.
 The middle star represents Honduras, located in the center of the Central American Union.

 The coat of arms was established in 1945.
 It is an equilateral triangle, at the base is a volcano between three castles, over which is a rainbow and the sun shining.
 The triangle is placed on an area that symbolizes being bathed by both seas.
 Around all of this an oval containing in golden lettering: "Republic of Honduras, Free, Sovereign and Independent".

 The "National Anthem of Honduras" is a result of a contest carried out in 1914 during the presidency of Manuel Bonilla.
-In the end, it was the poet Augusto Coello that ended up writing the anthem, with German-born Honduran composer Carlos Hartling writing the music.
+Poet Augusto Coello wrote the anthem, with German-born Honduran composer Carlos Hartling writing the music.
 The anthem was officially adopted on 15 November 1915, during the presidency of Alberto de Jesús Membreño.

-The national flower is the famous orchid, Rhyncholaelia digbyana (formerly known as Brassavola digbyana), which replaced the rose in 1969.
+The national flower is the orchid Rhyncholaelia digbyana, which replaced the rose in 1969.
 The change of the national flower was carried out during the administration of general Oswaldo López Arellano, thinking that Brassavola digbyana "is an indigenous plant of Honduras; having this flower exceptional characteristics of beauty, vigor and distinction", as the decree dictates it.

-The national tree of Honduras was declared in 1928 to be simply "the Pine that appears symbolically in our Coat of Arms" (el Pino que figura simbólicamente en nuestro Escudo), even though pines comprise a genus and not a species, and even though legally there's no specification as for what kind of pine should appear in the coat of arms either.
+The national tree was declared in 1928 to be simply "the Pine that appears symbolically in our Coat of Arms" (el Pino que figura simbólicamente en nuestro Escudo), even though pines comprise a genus and not a species, and even though legally there's no specification as for what kind of pine should appear in the coat of arms either.
 Because of its commonality in the country, the Pinus oocarpa species has become since then the species most strongly associated as the national tree, but legally it is not so.
 Another species associated as the national tree is the Pinus caribaea.

 The national mammal is the white-tailed deer (Odocoileus virginianus), which was adopted as a measure to avoid excessive depredation.
-It is one of two species of deer that live in Honduras.

-The national bird of Honduras is the scarlet macaw (Ara macao).
+It is one of two endemic species of deer.
+The national bird is the scarlet macaw (Ara macao).
 This bird was much valued by the pre-Columbian civilizations of Honduras.